 State Policy

-Advocating for policies at the state level can make a significant impact on improving the lives of families struggling close to home.
+Feeding Wisconsin advocates for policies at the state level that can make a significant impact on improving the lives of families struggling close to home.
 We support, advocate for, and educate elected and administration officials on state policies that:

 • Increase access to fresh, nutritious food for Wisconsin families